 Biography

-Subbu is a senior researcher, research cluster leader and project manager with domain expertise in various energy systems and thermal systems.
-He has extensive experience leading the development and implementation of new solutions in the energy domain with specific focus on emerging technologies.
+Subbu has over 24 years of research experience in the clean energy R&D sector.
+He has extensive experience leading the development and implementation of new solutions in the energy domain with specific focus on emerging technologies such as digitalisation.

 Prior to CSIRO, Subbu held technology leadership roles Siemens and GE corporate R&D departments in the area of decentralised power generation, clean coal technology development projects.